rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

   &LT;package id="WebDriverIEDriver" version="2.45.0.0" targetFramework="net46" />
    </pre>

-   The id of these packages specify what is downloaded from Microsoft's <strong>NuGet Gallery</strong>, such as:
+   The id of each packages specifies what is downloaded from Microsoft's <strong>NuGet Gallery</strong>, such as:
    <a target="_blank" href="https://www.nuget.org/packages/NUnit3TestAdapter/">
    https://www.nuget.org/packages/NUnit3TestAdapter</a>